Gattocrucco/bartz/docs/development.rst

 Maintainer setup
 ----------------

-Go to PyPI, create a token, add it to poetry with
+Login to PyPI, create a token, add it to poetry with

 .. code-block:: shell

     $ poetry config pypi-token.pypi <token>

 Routine poetry commands
 -----------------------

 .. code-block:: shell

     $ poetry update # updates the lock file to the latest available versions of the dependencies
     $ poetry build
     $ poetry publish